 Key Takeaway: Don’t craft your copy as if your patient care coordinator is talking about you in the third person.
 Take the time to craft compelling content in the first-person, and speak directly to your prospective patients.
 There are hundreds of choices out there, so be the one that takes the time to write your copy.
 Your visitors will notice.
 I promise.

-Note: Using the first-person point of view will make your writing sound less objective.
+Using the first-person point of view will make your writing sound less objective.
 Since we’re talking about serious medical procedures, I understand apprehension about your copy sounding too subjective.
-However, humanizing your brand using the first-person will cultivate a connection without viloating patient autonomy or over-identifying with your patients.
+However, humanizing your brand using the first-person will cultivate a connection without violating patient autonomy or over-identifying with your patients.

 2. Show, Don’t Tell